1. NAME YOUR SHIP

 Split detail image of the shuttle orbiter nose or a cutaway of a captured flying saucer?3.
 SCHEMATICS & DIAGRAMS

 Looking for some quick, spaceship schematics?
 Done.
 Looking to make something original and random?
 Got it.
 Looking for the mother-of-all spaceship model sites?
 Uff da.
+There's also this awesome site by Winchell Chung that's got all sorts of calculations for building atomic-powered spacecraft.

 That first link doesn't have Star Wars ships though, so try this one.
 It's an older site with some weird design going on, but it's got a ton of vessels.